Warren Buffett: Early life and education

 Buffett was born on August 30, 1930, in Omaha, Nebraska, as the second of three children and the only son of Congressman Howard Buffett and his wife, Leila (née Stahl) Buffett.
 He began his education at Rose Hill Elementary School.
 In 1942, his father was elected to the first of four terms in the United States Congress, and after moving with his family to Washington, D.C., Warren finished elementary school, attended Alice Deal Junior High School and graduated from what was then Woodrow Wilson High School in 1947, where his senior yearbook picture reads: "likes math; a future stockbroker".
 After finishing high school and finding success with his side entrepreneurial and investment ventures, Buffett wanted to skip college to go directly into business but was overruled by his father.

 Buffett showcased an interest in business and investing at a young age.
 He was inspired by a book he borrowed from the Omaha public library at age seven, One Thousand Ways to Make $1000.
 Much of Buffett's early childhood years were enlivened with entrepreneurial ventures.
 In one of his first business ventures, Buffett sold chewing gum, Coca-Cola, and weekly magazines door to door.
 He worked in his grandfather's grocery store.
-While still in high school, he made money delivering newspapers, selling golf balls and stamps, and detailing cars, among other means.
+During his high school years, he also made money delivering newspapers, selling golf balls and stamps, and detailing cars, among other means.

 On his first income tax return in 1944, Buffett took a $35 deduction for the use of his bicycle and watch on his paper route.
 In 1945, as a high school sophomore, Buffett and a friend spent $25 to purchase a used pinball machine, which they placed in the local barber shop.
 Within months, they owned several machines in three different barber shops across Omaha.
 In 1947 they sold the business to a war veteran for $1,200.

 Investor Benjamin Graham (pictured) was a major influential figure on the young Warren Buffett.